steadramon/ESPGeiger/docs/install/webinstall.md

 ## Pulse

 Two pulse builds are made available.
+The installer auto-picks the right binary for whichever chip family (ESP8266 / ESP32 / ESP32-S3) is connected.

-- Pulse
+- **Pulse** - interrupt-based counting on all chip families.
+Safe default that works regardless of how a tube's pulse is wired.
-- Pulse - No PCNT (ESP32 only)
+- **Pulse - PCNT (ESP32 / ESP32-S3)** - opt-in hardware pulse counter build.
+Lower CPU overhead, but requires the tube's pulse to be clean enough for the PCNT peripheral to latch reliably.
+Use this if you are confident in your wiring and want maximum performance; fall back to the standard Pulse build if counts look low or noisy.

 ## Serial

 A single unified serial build supports all serial counter types.
 After flashing, select your counter type (GC10, GC10Next, MightyOhm, or ESPGeiger) from the **Config** page.
+ESP8266, ESP32 and ESP32-S3 are all detected automatically.

 - Serial